MBB-team/VBA-toolbox/_wiki/param-transform.md

 ## Laplace's method

-If one is interested in the posterior density over transformed parameters, one can simply use the [Laplace approximation](https://en.wikipedia.org/wiki/Laplace's_method), which we summarize below.
+If one is interested in the first- and second-order moments of re-mapped parameters, one can simply use the [Laplace approximation](https://en.wikipedia.org/wiki/Laplace's_method), which we summarize below.

 Let $$f(x)$$ be the mapping used for setting a given hard constraint on some model parameter $$z=f(x)$$.
 Then a first-order [Taylor expansion](https://en.wikipedia.org/wiki/Taylor_series) yields: